 Fitness balls and medicine balls are low-cost tools for building the core.
 You’ll find plenty of online exercise guides and videos to help you find exercises to do with them.

-•Heart Rate Monitor
+•Heart Rate Monitor/Fitness Tracker

-Other Considerations for a Cheap Home Gym
+Other Items for a Cheap Home Gym

-If you can put a TV or stereo in the workout room, your child might exercise longer, especially when doing monotonous aerobic workouts.
 Buy a plastic tub or sturdy box for storing equipment after each workout.
 Have a table available so you can put your cellphone, a towel and water bottle within easy reach.